cloudwiser/recognition/readme.md

 The pbtxt file for the associated CNN model architecture should be on the tf or opencv GitHub - see Useful References above - but, if not, can be generated thus:

-python tf_text_graph_faster_rcnn.py --input /path/to/model.pb --config /path/to/example.config --output /path/to/graph.pbtxt
+`python tf_text_graph_faster_rcnn.py --input /path/to/model.pb --config /path/to/example.config --output /path/to/graph.pbtxt`

+Example:

 `python tf_text_graph_ssd.py --input ./ssd_mobilenet_v2_coco_2018_03_29/frozen_inference_graph.pb --config ./ssd_mobilenet_v2_coco.config --output ./ssd_mobilenet_v2_coco_2019_01_28.pbtxt`